Is Fidelity Investments Safe and Legitimate Brokerage Firm? Is it FDIC/SIPC Insured? Fidelity BBB Rating.

 years one of the five largest brokerage houses in the United States and it keeps growing.

-You can read a detailed brokerage account review under this link.
+You can read detailed review of their brokerage account under this link.

 Is Fidelity Investments SIPC Insured And FINRA Regulated?